microsoft/AdaptiveCards/specs/DesignDiscussions/UITableView.md

 	* `- (void)didChangeViewLayout:(CGRect)oldFrame newFrame:(CGRect)newFrame properties:(NSDictionary *)properties` is a delegate when card's layout has changed.

 ## Refreshing the Layout Overview
 We want the delegate to be called only once after the card is rendered.
 Due to asynchronous tasks such as image loading, we have to do due diligence of ensuring the order of execution.
 In this example, we use GCD to ensure the right order.
 We create a block that renders an AdaptiveCard and queues it to the main queue.
-When the delegate is called, we wraps the layout refresh code in a block and queues it.
+When one of the AdaptiveCard delegates is called, we wrap the layout refresh code in a block and queue it.
 This ensures that the layout refreshing happens after the rendering event.

 1. Render AdaptiveCard
 2. Update data source